-- 1.21 The feedback from consultation events, the questionnaire results, representations and information about the area have helped us prepare this Submission Version of the Sheepy Parish Neighbourhood Plan. - 1.22 The Plan has been submitted to Hinckley and Bosworth Borough Council for publication and a further period of consultation of at least six-weeks will take place before it is issued to an independent examiner. - 1.23 The Examiner will either recommend that: the Plan is submitted to a referendum; is modified to meet the 'Basic Conditions' and then submitted to a referendum; or that the Plan is refused.
-If the Examiner is satisfied, Hinckley and Bosworth Borough Council will arrange a referendum.
+- 1.23 Hinckley and Bosworth Borough Council will arrange a referendum.
 If the Plan is approved by a simple majority of those voting in the referendum, the Borough Council will adopt it. - 1.24 When the Plan is adopted, it will form part of the Statutory Development Plan for Sheepy Parish.
 Hinckley and Bosworth Borough Council will continue to be responsible for determining most planning applications (mineral and waste planning applications are determined by the County Council), Therefore, in Sheepy Parish the policies in the Neighbourhood Plan will form the basis of those decisions along with the adopted Local Plan (consisting of the Core Strategy (2009) and the Site Allocations and Development Management Policies DPD) and any other relevant policy instruments or guidance forming part of the Statutory Development Plan for the Borough.